datahuborg/datahub/README.md

     $ vagrant up
     ```

-The last step could take several minutes depending on the speed of your connection and computer.
+This last step might take several minutes depending on your connection and computer.

 When `vagrant up` finishes, you can find your environment running at [http://datahub-local.mit.edu](http://datahub-local.mit.edu).

-Note that datahub-local.mit.edu is local to your computer and unreachable by other machines.
-Because it is local, you can edit DataHub's files on your computer, and those changes will be reflected on datahub-local.mit.edu.
+Vagrant keeps your working copy and the VM in sync, so edits you make to DataHub's code will be reflected on datahub-local.mit.edu.
+Changes to static files like CSS, JS, and documentation must be collected before the server will notice them.
+For more information, see the docs at [https://github.com/datahuborg/datahub/wiki/Getting-Started](https://github.com/datahuborg/datahub/wiki/Getting-Started).